Gas & LPG Safety

 The 2012 Act provides that the CER (CRU) regulates LPG undertakings that make LPG available to domestic customers through distribution networks.
 These are in areas not covered by natural gas.
 There is a licensing regime administered by CER (CRU after the 2016 Act).
 CER (CRU) is also responsible for promoting LPG safely.

-CER (CRU) may make regulations for reporting and investigation LPG incidents involving death or injury or damage to property resulting from abuse and misuse leakage combustion explosion of LPG.
-CER (CRU)may apply an annual levy expenses on holders of LPG safely licences.
+CER (CRU) may make regulations for reporting and investigating LPG incidents involving death, injury, or damage to property resulting from abuse and misuse leakage combustion explosion of LPG.
+CER (CRU)may apply annual levy expenses on holders of LPG safety licences.

 Liquefied Petroleum Gas Safety (Liquefied Petroleum Gas Incident) Regulations 2014 made by the CER (CRU) relate to reporting and investigation of incidents with LPG.
 They define classes of incidents and reporting obligations arising.